-Standing on its very grounds and watching the vast panoramic Himalayas unfold before your very eyes is a dreamy experience in itself.
-Kausani was located in the Almora district till 1997.
-It was in November 2000 when the state Uttarpradesh was cut to make Uttarakhand that the geographical dynamics also shifted.
-Overall, it would be an amazing travel experience to explore the subtle nuances of this tourist attraction in Uttarakhand.
+Witnessing the vast panoramic Himalayan range unfold before your very eyes from Kausani is a dreamy experience in itself.
+This fascinating travel getaway was located in the Almora district until 1997.
+Then in November 2000 when the state Uttarpradesh was cut to make Uttarakhand, the geographical dynamics also shifted.

 The Rudhradhari falls are situated at an approximate distance of around 12 km from Kausani.
-This place is engulfed by the paddy fields and green pine forests which look quite amazing.
-Located on the trekking way to Adi Kailash region this place is truly chilled out.
+This place is engulfed by the paddy fields and green pine forests which look quite amazing to the eyes.
+Located on the trekking way to Adi Kailash region this place exudes really chilled out vibes.
 For the hardcore travellers who like to explore unseen aspects of incredible India, this place is a must-visit.

 An amazing beautiful village nestled between Garhwal and Kumaon, Gwaldam looks as if it may be a wonderland of immense bliss.
 Surrounded by the green jungles this place offers really fascinating views of the mighty Himalayan peaks such as Nanda Devi, Nanda Ghuti etc.

 3. Baijnath Temple

 The Baijnath temple carries a great spiritual significance.
 The unfolding charm and aura of this place is really stunning to experience.
 Famous as one of the 13th-century temple it has been dedicated to the Vaidyanath form of Lord Shiva, also known as the lord of physicians.

 Distinguished by the statue of Mahatma Gandhi, it was in this place where Mahatma Gandhi wrote Anasakti yog, guiding people the crux of selfless action.
 And perhaps owing to which this tourist attraction in Kausani is considered as one of the top sightseeing places to explore.